INTRODUCTION

 The Process Involved in Creating this Edition

-The first, initial undertaking took four years to complete and involved treating every word in the text with care and diligence.
+The initial undertaking took four years to complete and involved treating every word in the text with care and diligence.
 Without guidance from the Lord, this initial work would not have been possible to complete.
 There were some archaic elements, words, and syntax that weren’t recognized as archaic until going deep into the project.
 As the project progressed, the unique flavor and personality of the text became more noticeable.
 It became a challenge to update the language and still preserve the uniqueness of the text.
 It was apparent that some words and phrases struggle to yield an acceptable, modern equivalent.
 Each word has undergone numerous independent and collaborative verifications, ensuring precise accuracy.

 Unfortunately, there doesn’t exist a lexicon of archaic Early Modern English terms and their modern equivalents that would have been useful in this project.
 This phase is the result of many years and thousands of hours of research, utilizing a consulting scholar’s experience and expertise who specializes in the etymological source of English word origins by looking at all of the earliest existing literature.
 His expertise in the field of philology and word origins provided interpretation of archaic and obsolete words that would have been otherwise unavailable.
 Painstaking care and inspiration were taken in the selection of vocabulary to replace archaic or outdated words, phrases, and idioms.